Future Forest NYC

 New York City’s trees need a clear, coordinated vision and more champions.
 Our initiative helps to make this a reality.

 Did you know that all the trees across New York City make up a forest?
-Across NYC, about 7 million trees live in tree beds on our sidewalks, in public parks, in natural areas, in backyards, and at the institutions where we live, work and play.
+Across NYC, more than 7 million trees live in tree beds on our sidewalks, in public parks, in natural areas, in backyards, and at the institutions where we live, work and play.
 Together, these trees make up NYC’s urban forest, a vital system that serves all New Yorkers.
 Trees enhance quality of life and improve health and wellbeing for people by cleaning and cooling the air and reducing heat-related illness.
 But their many benefits do not reach everyone equitably.

 “Extreme heat is the leading weather-related cause of death nationally.
 Here in NYC, heat waves are projected to increase in frequency three- to five-fold by 2050, and they are expected to get longer,” says Emily Nobel Maxwell, Cities Director for The Nature Conservancy in New York.
 “We know that areas with more trees and plants are generally cooler, but as we mapped these dynamics across the five boroughs, it became easy to see that trees are not evenly distributed across the city.
 In fact, the most heat vulnerable neighborhoods tend to be low-income communities or communities of color with less tree cover.”

 What’s more, despite the importance of the urban forest and its perennial needs for stewardship, there is no dedicated, long-term funding or committed plan for managing NYC’s trees in the years ahead.
 There are also few protections from being cut down for trees on public or private property, and trees face a combination of threats from invasive pests and pathogens to accelerating climate change.